canitzp/Battery-Box/README.md

 | 1.20.1  |   Forge   | Supported |

 ## About
-Battery box is a "Mini-Mod" that does one simple thing.
-It adds a block that can hold a battery!\
+Battery box is a "Mini-Mod" that does one simple thing, it adds a block that can hold a battery!\
 Pairs perfectly with Just A Battery, but should work with other mod's battery cells as well!

 ![image](https://github.com/canitzp/Battery-Box/assets/68805162/304b6d18-47f8-4cac-b299-68791ff9ddb5)